liex149/C1/README.md

-This challenge was to refactor code to push it onto git hub
+This challenge was to refactor code to push it onto git hub.
+Challenge was to fins semantic elements, follow logical structure, view images, view title, and having a descriptive title.